Castlerigg stone circle: Conservation history

 Castlerigg stone circle was one of the monuments included in the Ancient Monuments Protection Act 1882, which included a 'Schedule' of 68 sites in Great Britain and Ireland.
-It thus became one of the first scheduled ancient monuments.
+It thus became one of the first scheduled monuments.
 The following year the stone circle was 'taken in to state care'.
 Under the 1882 act a deed of guardianship could be entered into by a landowner, in which the monument, but not the land it stands on, becomes the property of the state.
 As one of the first such sites to enter into such an agreement it occupies a small place in the history of archaeological conservation.
 In 1913, Canon Hardwicke Rawnsley, one of the founders of the National Trust, was among the prime organisers of a public subscription which bought the field in which the stone circle stands, which he then donated to the National Trust.
 Responsibility for the stone circle remains with English Heritage, the successor body to the Ministry of Works, whilst ownership of the site is retained by the National Trust.